-In hot real estate markets, it is not uncommon for a seller to get multiple offers for a home.
-As a buyer, the situation can become frustrating as you make offers – only to lose to other buyers that go higher and having to repeatedly find another house to bid on.
+It is not uncommon for a seller to get multiple offers for a home in hot real estate markets.
+As a buyer, the situation can become frustrating as you make offers – only to lose to other buyers who go higher and repeatedly find another house to bid on.

 With sellers and their agents setting up deferred showings to increase the odds of a bidding war, buyers need any edge they can get.
 An escalator can do just that.

-If you don’t completely understand what you’re agreeing to with an escalation clause, consult a real estate attorney.
+If you don’t completely understand what you agree to with an escalation clause, consult a real estate attorney.

 The Real Estate Escalation Clause Explained